hpe-dev-incubator/hpe-dev-portal/content/blog/converting-hpe-greenlake-api-specifications-in-oas-3-1-using-openapi-tools.md

 ![HPE GreenLake Data Services POSH README.md](/img/hpe-gl-dataservices-posh-readme-md.png)

-> Following the guides in README.md, I could then click on the link to the `documentation for API Endpoints` to display the information on how to use the API such as the `Invoke-ListAsyncOperations` shown below.
-I decided to use the `Invoke-ListAsyncOperations` for demo in this blog post.
+> By following the guides in README.md, I knew to click `documentation for API Endpoints` to display the information on how to use the API.
+For example, the `Invoke-ListAsyncOperations` that I decided to use for this blog post.

 ![HPE GreenLake Data Services list of async operations](/img/hp-gl-data-services-help-for-async-events-list.png)